Kosovo field: Medieval

 The region was an economic hub of the early Eastern Roman Empire in the province of Dardania.
 Praevalitana (the region before the valley), a province that bordered Dardania was named after the fact that it was located directly to the west of the field.
 A reference to the field may appear in the early Christian cult of Florus and Laurus of the fourth century AD, which was recorded no earlier than the sixth century AD.
 In the recorded version in Constantinople, the geographical location of Ulpiana, which was a settlement in the field of Kosovo, is described in Greek as Eucharis Koilas (the Gracious Valley).

-The Kosovo field was the site of the Battle of Kosovo in June 1389, the battlefield northwest of Prishtina where an army led by Prince Lazar of Serbia fought the Ottoman army.
+The Kosovo field was the site of the Battle of Kosovo in June 1389, the battlefield northwest of Pristina where an army led by Prince Lazar of Serbia fought the Ottoman army.
 It is for this field, and the battle, that the Kosovo region and contemporary Kosovo, and in turn the historical Kosovo Vilayet and Yugoslav Kosovo and Metohija is named.
-The modern city of Fushë Kosovë is also named after the field.
+The modern city of Kosovo Polje is also named after the field.

 Serbian ruler Stefan Lazarević (1389–1427) erected a marble column with inscriptions on the field, in memory of his father.

 The Second Battle of Kosovo was fought between the Ottoman Empire and Kingdom of Hungary in 1448.